-A Senior Officer of the Council is a Non-Executive Director of Merseytravel.
-The Council pays an annual levy to Merseyside Integrated Transport Authority; this has been disclosed in the above table.
+The Husband of the Head of Vulnerable People is an employee of Sefton CVS and the financial transactions have been disclosed in the table above.

 No senior officers have received a car loan in the year and none had any loan outstanding at the end of the year.

-Subsidiary and associated companies Details of the Council's interest in companies is set out in note 49 on page 64.
+Subsidiary and associated companies

+Details of the Council's interest in companies is set out in note 50 on page 60.

-48 CASH FLOW STATEMENT - OPERATING ACTIVITIES
+49 CASH FLOW STATEMENT - OPERATING ACTIVITIES